mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 Case 1) We have an object in our computable model to represent more than one real-world entity.
 For example, many programming languages ​​model algebraic measures using the only scalar magnitude.

-Then we can represent 10 meters and 10 inches (two completely different entities in the real world) by a single object (the number 10).
+Then we can represent 10 meters and 10 inches (two completely different entities in the real-world) by a single object (the number 10).

 We could add them together obtaining that in our model the number 10 (representing 10 meters) the number 10 (representing 10 inches) is equal to the number 20 (representing who knows what).